-Form 10-K/A

-(Amendment No. 1)

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended June 30, 2012

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-16317

-CONTANGO OIL & GAS COMPANY

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 95-4079863 (I.R.S.
-Employer Identification No.)

-3700 Buffalo Speedway, Suite 960 Houston, TX 77098 (Address of principal executive offices)

-(713) 960-1901 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, Par Value \$.04 per share

-NYSE MKT

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes D No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Form 10-K/A (Amendment No. 1) (Ma ⊠ ark One) ANNUAL REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF For the e fiscal year ended June 30, 2012 or TRANSITION REPORT PURSUANT TO ACT OF 1934 SECTION 13 OR 15(d I) OF THE SECURITIES EX CHANGE For the transition on period from1 to Com mission file number 001-163 317 Delaware (State or other jurisdiction of of registrant as specified in 95-4079863 (I.R.S.
+Employer Buffalo Speedway, Suite 90 Houston, TX 77098 ddress of principal executive offices) Identification No.) (Registral (713) 960-1901 nt's telephone number, including area a code) Securities regist ered pursuant to Section 12 (b) of the Act: Common Stock, Par Value \$.04 per share NYSE MKT Indicate by check mark if the registrant is a well-know vn seasoned issuer, as defined in Rule 405 of the Securities Act.
+Y es □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Act Indicate by check mark whether the registrant (1) has of 1934 during the preceding 12 months (or for such sho subject to such filing requirements for the past 90 days.
+Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 1 that registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated b Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accompany.
+See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Large accelerated filer ⊠ Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of December 31, 2011, the aggregate market value of the registrants common stock held by non-aff price of shares of such common stock as reported on the NYSE MKT was \$745,499,902.
+As of August 24, 2 the registrants common stock outstanding.

-Large accelerated filer \square

-Non-accelerated filer \Box

-Accelerated filer

-Smaller reporting company \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖾

-As of December 31, 2011, the aggregate market value of the registrants common stock held by non-affiliates (based upon the closing sale price of shares of such common stock as reported on the NYSE MKT was \$745,499,902.
-As of August 24, 2012, there were 15,292,448 shares of the registrants common stock outstanding.